 By favouring domestic cloud services, which are significantly more expensive than similar overseas services, the government has missed opportunities for cost savings and technology demonstrations.

-Offshore cloud providers certainly have economies of scale not possible in New Zealand.
+Offshore cloud providers certainly economies of scale not possible in New Zealand.

 This can mean lower prices.
 In some cases much lower prices.
 One cloud customer told me a local supplier charges 11 times as much for storage as Amazon Web Services.

 It’s not that simple.
-The company in question buys reserved international bandwidth to access overseas data centres.
+The company buys reserved international bandwidth to access overseas data centres.
 That changes the price equation.

-Even taking that into account, local cloud services are many times the cost of using overseas suppliers.
+Even taking that into account, local cloud services cost more than using overseas suppliers.

 If government departments export data to overseas cloud services, there’s even less opportunity for local cloud providers to build economies of scale.

 Beyond cloud storage

-Cloud storage and processing costs are often only a small part of the cost of a computing project.
+Cloud storage and processing costs are often only a fraction of the cost of a computing project.
 Often they can be tiny compared to other costs.

 Paying less for storage may not change the total cost by much.
 It won’t help much if the human costs of deal with remote service providers are high.

-Only two submarine cables linking New Zealand to the rest of the world.
-The risk of both legs of the Southern Cross Cable Network failing at once may be small, but it is not infinitesimal.
+Two submarine cables link New Zealand to the rest of the world.
+The risk of both legs of the Southern Cross Cable Network failing at once is small.
+It is not zero.
 Hopefully this will change.